alexyuly/chil/README.md

 #### Type Definitions

 An operation type has an associated *type definition* which is a JSON-formatted `.word` file.
+A basic operation type definition contains three key-value pairs: `"operation"` which is the name of the operation type, `"sources"` which is an object that maps source names to source definitions, and `"sink"` which is a sink definition.
+An operation source or sink definition is an object with a key named `"of"` whose value is the source or sink type.

 For example, `delay.word`, which is part of the `vocalize` "core" set of operation types, reads like so:
 ```
 {
     "operation": "delay",